wavefrontHQ/docs/pages/doc/ingestion_policies.md

 4. In the **Data** panel:
    1. Choose the **Scope** of the policy.

       This can be either **Accounts** or **Groups**.
+After you create the policy, you cannot edit the scope.
-   2. Depending on your choice of scope, enter either the user and service accounts or the user and service accounts groups to assign to the policy.
+   2. Depending on your choice of scope, enter either the user and service accounts or the groups that you want to assign to the policy.
    3. Select whether you want to set a PPS limit.
       If you choose to set a PPS limit, you must enter the points per second limit number in the **PPS per billing period** text box.
    4. Click **Next**.